 Although reorganized slightly and somewhat simplified in wording, this section is substantively identical to 9:6-8.10a.
-Subsection (i) is derived from 9:6-8.10b which has been re-worded to make it consistent with the New Jersey Code of Criminal Justice.

 9:27-5.
-Emergency telephone services for child abuse or neglect calls.
+Emergency telephone services for child abuse or neglect calls

 The Division shall maintain, at all times, an emergency telephone service for the receipt of calls involving a report, complaint or allegation of child abuse or neglect.